total-sa/BoF21/README.md

-# Agenda of the HPC in Energy Transition BoF
+# Agenda of the High Performance Computing in the Energy Transition BoF
+## Organizers: Detlef Hohl (Shell), Guy Gueritz (NVIDIA), Elizabeth L'Heureux (BP) and Mauricio Araya (TotalEnergies)

 17:15 Welcome and Introduction to the BoF session (Organizing Committee)

-17:17 Three Energy Majors and their Energy Transition Strategies: Elizabeth l’Heureux (BP), Detlef Hohl (Shell) and Mauricio Araya (Total)
+17:17 Three Energy Majors and their Energy Transition Strategies: Elizabeth l’Heureux (BP), Detlef Hohl (Shell) and Mauricio Araya (TotalEnergies)

 17:32 (speaker tbd, Nvidia) "HPC for Smart grids"